-Twenty-six Jones Street is a good example of a simple late Greek Revival three-story row house with a low basement.
+Thirty Jones Street is a good example of a simple late Greek Revival three-story row house with a low basement.
 It is one of three similar houses located together in the same block.
-The lintels over the windows and doorway are the plain, splayed type.
-The low stoop with plain wrought iron railrings leads gently up to a doorway whose proportions and details are marked by simplicity.
-The door and side lights are slightly recessed within the plain pilastered door frame, and a horizontal wood member (entablature) above the door is surmounted by a rectangular, three-lighted glass transom.
+The lintels over the windows and doorway are of the plain, splayed type.
+The low stoop with handsome wrought iron railings, leads gently up to a doorway whose proportions and details are marked by their simplicity.
+The door and side lights are slightly recessed within the plain pilastered door frame and a horizontal wood member (entablature) above the door, with its delicate dentils, is surmounted by a rectangular, three-lighted glass transom.
 At the roof line is the original wood frieze board, capped by a dentilled cornice.

 These three small houses are virtually identical and any variations are quite minor.
 The warm red brick, with a limited use of brownstone for lintels over the windows and door, are typical of the period.
-The original plain, splayed lintel over the doorway of No. 26 was removed and a cap-molded brownstone lintel was substituted at a later date.
-Twenty-six Jones Street with its lot cost about \$3,800.
-Like its two neighbors this severely plain Greek Revival row house is an important part of our cityscape, and its architectural character and style provides a pleasing change of pace, in this constantly changing city.
+Thirty Jones Street with its lot cost about \$3,700.
+Like its two neighbors, this severely plain Greek Revival row house is an important part of our cityscape, and its architectural character and style provides a pleasing change of pace, in this constantly changing City.